 3. Bring Outdoor Furniture Inside

 If you have outdoor furniture, it’s time to bring it inside before the snow starts flying.
-This includes grills, hoses, lawn chairs, and anything else that isn’t attached to your home.
-Not only will this prolong the life of your outdoor furniture, but it will also save you the hassle of having to clean snow and ice off of it every time you want to use it.
+This includes grills, hoses, lawn chairs, and anything else not attached to your home.
+Not only will this prolong the life of your outdoor furniture, but it will also save you the hassle of cleaning snow and ice off of it every time you want to use it.

 4. Inspect Your Roof and Gutters